Nice3point/RevitToolkit/Readme.md

 Override method **Execute()** to implement and external command within Revit.

-Exception handling is done on the Revit side, you can also set the ExceptionHandler property to catch errors.
-You don't need to implement try catch on the whole command
+Exception handling is done on the Revit side, you can also set the **ExceptionHandler** property to catch errors.
+You don't need to implement try catch on the whole command.

 Data available when executing an external command is accessible by properties.